 The Board of Trustees shall fix any financial arrangements with respect to termination.
 Fixed-term suspension shall normally extend over not more than one academic year.
 Such suspension will be without pay or benefits, except for health insurance benefits.

-M. Complaints against Members of the Faculty involving Allegations of Sexual Harassment that Fall under the Jurisdiction of Title IX performance by faculty.
-The Title IX Coordinator will follow relevant college policy where it exists, and consult with and inform the Dean of Faculty as appropriate to address the concerns.
+M. Complaints against Members of the Faculty involving Allegations of Sexual Harassment that Fall under the Jurisdiction of Title IX

 Section M-1